Apprenticeship

 Eligibility and Recruitment and Selection

 To apply, you must check your eligibility against our person specification and submit an application through DfE Apply.
-Applications will open in mid-December.
+Applications will open from December 2024 to early May, 2025.

 The recruitment and selection process includes: